petercrona/icecoldcode/website/src/posts/greetings-application-built-with-java-spring-and-jwt.md

 No need for the right JDK to be installed, and no problem if another version of JDK was already installed.

-Before jumping into the application code, let's have a quick look at JSON Web Token (JWT), as it is an important fundament for understanding the rest.
+Before jumping into the application code, let's have a quick look at JSON Web Token (JWT), as it is an important foundation for understanding the rest.

 ## JSON Web Token